Breaks and carer respite in Surrey

 The GP Carer’s Break scheme

 Full information in Surrey Welfare Rights’ booklet Welfare Benefits for Carers in Surrey.
+We can also explain how it works, and what to ask for at your GP surgery.

-A longer break
+A carer respite longer break

 If you are going away for longer, you and the person you care for may wish to look at nursing or residential homes.
 It may be the case that they wish to stay in their own home with or without support while you are away.
 Another option is an assisted holiday which provides help with the physical care while you and the person you care for are on holiday.